Relocation When Parents Are Divorced Or Separated

 - The financial impact of the relocation on the parents and costs of visitations if the children move.

 - Any history of drug or alcohol abuse by either parent.

 - Any history of domestic violence in the relationship.

 You need to know how these factors impact your particular case and what you need to do to ensure your children’s best interests are protected.
-Calling my office for a consultation is your first step.
+Calling my office at 510-306-1055 or sending an email request for a consultation can be your first step.